-WARNING: Make sure selector switch is in to OFF position when you are away from home for long periods of time.
-Appliance will come on automatically with selector switch in the ON position.
+WARNING: If optional remote control is used, make sure the selector switch is in the OFF position when you are away from home for long periods of time.
+Heater will come on automatically with selector switch in the ON position.